getsentry/sentry-python/MIGRATION_GUIDE.md

 ### Removed

 - Dropped support for Python 3.6.
+- `sentry_sdk.metrics` and associated metrics APIs have been removed as Sentry no longer accepts metrics data in this form.
+See https://sentry.zendesk.com/hc/en-us/articles/26369339769883-Upcoming-API-Changes-to-Metrics
+- The experimental options `enable_metrics`, `before_emit_metric` and `metric_code_locations` have been removed.
 - When setting span status, the HTTP status code is no longer automatically added as a tag.
 - Class `Hub` has been removed.
 - Class `_ScopeManager` has been removed.